 97 52 20Crimping PliersShort design

-- Consistently high crimping quality thanks to precision dies and forced locking mechanism (unlockable)
+- Consistently high crimping quality thanks to precision dies and ratchet mechanism (unlockable)

 - Tools have been set precisely (calibrated) in the factory